 Where to stay in Argegno

-Villa Peroni – Vintage is a traditional Italian home from the outside with wrought iron balconies and ochre paint, yet inside lies a modern apartment with quirky furnishings and plenty of character.
-The self-catering apartment has a comfortable lounge, well-equipped kitchen and spectacular views over the lake and mountains.
+Villa Peroni – Vintage: Villa Peroni – Vintage is a traditional Italian home from the outside with wrought iron balconies and ochre paint, yet inside lies a modern apartment with quirky furnishings and plenty of character.
+The self-catering apartment has a comfortable lounge, a well-equipped kitchen and spectacular views over the lake and mountains.
+Click here for more information and to check the latest prices.

-Great for groups, Villa Lilla is a stunning five-bedroom property with panoramic views and a private pool to offer Lake Como luxury and comfort.
+Villa Lilla: Great for groups, Villa Lilla is a stunning five-bedroom property with panoramic views and a private pool to offer Lake Como luxury and comfort.
 The house is well-equipped throughout and the owners are friendly and knowledgeable and are just a phone call away if you need anything during your stay.
+Click here for more information and to check the latest prices.

 The small town of Cernobbio is situated on the northwest of Lake Como, and is definitely one of the most scenic.
 It is also one of the best places to visit if you love to explore the Lake’s villas, as Cernobbio is home to the famous Villa d’Este; this astonishing Renaissance building has historically housed many famous individuals, ranging from scholars to intellectuals, whereas now, it has been converted to a luxury hotel.